Land reforms by country: Mainland China

+In ancient China, according to one study, land reform was “a recognised right of the people; every few years the land was redivided and the people set on a new footing of equality.”
+Under various emperors, progressive land reforms were carried out that benefited ordinary people.

-Since the fall of the Qing dynasty in the 1911 Revolution, China has been through a series of land reform programs.
+Since the fall of the Qing dynasty in the 1911 Revolution, China has been through an additional series of land reform programs.
 The founder of the Nationalist Party, Sun Yat-sen, advocated a "land to the tiller" program of equal distribution of land. which was partly implemented by the Nationalist government under Chiang Kai-shek.
 In the 1940s, the Sino-American Joint Commission on Rural Reconstruction, funded with American money, with the support of the national government, carried out land reform and community action programs in several provinces.

 In October 1947, two years before the foundation of the People's Republic of China (PRC), the Chinese Communist Party launched land reform campaigns that established control in North China villages.

 In the mid-1950s, a second land reform during the Great Leap Forward compelled individual farmers to join collectives, which, in turn, were grouped into People's communes with centrally controlled property rights and an egalitarian principle of distribution.
 This policy was generally a failure in terms of production.
 The PRC reversed this policy in 1962 through the proclamation of the Sixty Articles.
 As a result, the ownership of the basic means of production was divided into three levels with collective land ownership vested in the production team (see also Ho [2001]).